carpentries-incubator/gap-lesson/episodes/01-command-line.md

 ~~~
 {: .output}

-may be spread over three lines.
+We can instead write our matrix over 3 lines.
 In this case, instead of the full prompt
-`gap>`, a partial prompt `>` will be displayed until the user will finish
+`gap>`, a partial prompt `>` will be displayed until the user finishes
-the input by a semicolon:
+the input with a semicolon:

 ~~~
 gap> m:=[[ 1, 2, 3 ],